Dee-Sol/algorithms/k_Clustering/README.md

  ### Maximum Spacing k-Clustering Algorithm

  The implementation returns maximum spacing for a given number of clusters.
 It is based on a greedy clustering algorithm (variant of Kruskal's Minimum Spanning Tree algorithm).
-We greedily take the closest pair of separated points and fuse them into the same cluster, iteratively increasing the maximum spacing.
+The implementation greedily takes the closest pair of separated points and fuses them into the same cluster, iteratively increasing the maximum spacing.

  ### Maximum k-Clustering Algorithm